IbnAzeez/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 4-only_diff_elements.py  returns a set of all elements present in only one set.

 5-number_keys.py returns the number of keys in a dictionary.

+6-print_sorted_dictionary.py  prints a dictionary by ordered keys.

+7-update_dictionary.py replaces or adds key/value in a dictionary.

+8-simple_delete.py deletes a key in a dictionary.